apollographql/apollo/docs/source/intro/platform.md

 ### Make the jump to federation

+As your data graph begins to grow in size and complexity, you can use Apollo Server's extension libraries to [federate your graph](#4-federate-your-graph-with-apollo-federation).

-Apollo Server includes extension libraries that enable you to [federate your graph](#federate-your-graph-with-apollo-federation).
-In a federated architecture, your data graph's API is implemented across multiple services, each with its own GraphQL schema.
-Those schemas are merged by a **gateway** that intelligently executes operations across services.
+In a federated architecture, your data graph's API is implemented across multiple services instead of a monolithic server.
+Each service has its own GraphQL schema, and those schemas are merged by a **gateway** that intelligently executes operations across services.

-## Query your graph with Apollo Client
+## 2. Query your graph with Apollo Client

 After you deploy a first version of your data graph, application clients can begin querying it.
 To execute these queries, you can use [**Apollo Client**](https://www.apollographql.com/docs/react/).